 The rest of the stuff gets into heavy-duty societal issues.
 Like, for instance, that there’s a fan club for the Columbine shooters.
 Do you arrest them all?
 Forcibly medicate them?

 Perhaps that speaks to the media making the shooters so infamous that they’re the equivalent of celebrities.
 Don’t know what to do about that.
-This latest shooting had pretty much round-the-clock coverage.
+This latest shooting had round-the-clock coverage.
 I know more about the shooter than I know about my brother or best friend.
-That in itself is a whole other aspect of this conversation; his story from when he was very young to now (including recent months) points to systemic failures that have nothing to do with guns.
+That is a whole other aspect of this conversation; his story from when he was very young to now (including recent months) points to systemic failures that have nothing to do with guns.
 Sure, raise the age limit to 21.
 He might have been “cured” by then, right?
 Or, he might have bought a gun illegally.
 Check how gangs smuggle guns in with drugs.
 Or, he might have stolen one.
 Or, he could have used bombs.

 We can talk about being better — all of us — at not only recognizing problems personalities and disturbing actions, but doing something about them.

 I’ll be curious seeing how that plays out.
 That I know of, it’s difficult proving intent before the fact.
-You pretty much have to catch them armed to the teeth and about to enter a school.
+You have to catch them armed to the teeth and about to enter a school.

 The same goes for troubled kids . . . what exactly do you do?
 What do you do once they become adults?
-How long can we monitor them and might that not actually make matters worse?
+How long can we monitor them and might that not make matters worse?

 All good questions in search of answers.
-Too bad no one is actually talking about the good questions.
+Too bad no one is talking about the good questions.

-Side note: I often wonder what the NSA thinks about me; I’m prone to research weapons, ways to kill, poisonings, bomb-making, and all sorts of different things for my fiction.
+Side note: I often wonder what the NSA thinks about me; I’m prone to research weapons, ways to kill, poisonings, bomb-making, and many different things for my fiction.
 But, how do they know it’s for my fiction?
 The only reason I don’t have cops at my door is that the NSA would have to disclose their illegal monitoring and — as we all know — they just rather let people die than give up their toys.
 Yes, humor.

 So, here we are.
 That’s what I think about when I search for answers.
 Can we agree that it’s more complicated than how these issues are presented in the media?